-VI.PREMIUM ASSISTANCE DELIVERY SYSTEM
+VI.
+PREMIUM ASSISTANCE DELIVERY SYSTEM

 - 28. Memorandum of Understanding.
-The Arkansas Department of Human Services and the Arkansas Insurance Department shall enter into a memorandum of understanding (MOU) with each QHP that will enroll individuals covered under the Demonstration within 60 days of the effective date of the STCs.
+The Arkansas Department of Human Services and the Arkansas Insurance Department have entered into a memorandum of understanding (MOU) with each QHP that will enroll individuals covered under the Demonstration.
 Areas to be addressed in the MOU include, but are not limited to: - a.
 Enrollment of individuals in populations covered by the Demonstration; - b.
 Payment of premiums and cost-sharing reductions; - c.
-Reporting and data requirements necessary to monitor and evaluate the Private Option including those referenced in STC 70, ensuring enrollee access to EPSDT and other covered benefits through the QHP; - d.
+Reporting and data requirements necessary to monitor and evaluate the Private Option including those referenced in STC 71, ensuring enrollee access to EPSDT and other covered benefits through the QHP; - d.
 Noticing requirements; and, Audit rights. - 29.
 Qualified Health Plans.
-The State will use premium assistance to support the purchase of coverage for Private Option beneficiaries through Marketplace QHPs. - 30.
-Choice.
-Each Private Option beneficiary will have the option to choose between at least two silver plans offered in the individual market through the Marketplace.
-The State will pay the full cost of QHP premiums. - a.
-Private Option beneficiaries will be able to choose from at least two silver plans in each rating area of the State. - b.
-Private Option beneficiaries will be permitted to choose among all silver plans offered in their geographic area, and thus all Private Option beneficiaries will have a choice of at least two qualified health plans. - c.
-The State will comply with Essential Community Provider network requirements, as part of the Qualified Health Plan certification process. - d.
-Private Option beneficiaries will have access to the same networks as other individuals enrolling in silver level QHPs through the individual Marketplace.
+The State will use premium assistance to support the purchase of coverage for Private Option beneficiaries through Marketplace QHPs.